 The middle years at LCA consist of grades five through eight, with grades six through eight experiencing the full integration into the International Baccalaureate Middle Years Program.
 The IB program consists of eight subject groups: language acquisition, language and literature, individuals and societies, science, mathematics, arts, physical and health education, and design.
-In addition, students participate in theology class, with fifth grade students also engaging in the Catechesis of the Good Shepherd.
 Students in grade five receive instruction in all eight IB subject groups and gradually transition to the framework and expectations of the IB Middle Years Program.